 b) Assessing the accuracies of the VIIRS SSTskin retrievals in conditions that have passed a series of cloud screening tests and other quality tests by comparing the VIIRS SSTskin at the level of individual pixels, or small arrays of adjacent pixels, with the subsurface measurements from drifting or moored buoys

-c) Assessing the accuracies of the VIIRS SSTskin retrievals, as in b) but using ship based infrared radiometers (M-AERIs and ISARs) which sense the infrared emission from the ocean and atmosphere leading to a direct measurement of the skin SST.
-These instruments have NIST-traceable calibration and are therefore the basis of the generation of CDRs of SST ((Minnett and Corlett, 2012)).
+c) Assessing the accuracies of the VIIRS SSTskin retrievals, as in b) but using ship-based infrared radiometers (M-AERIs and ISARs) which sense the infrared emission from the ocean and atmosphere leading to a direct measurement of the skin SST.
+These instruments have NIST-traceable calibration and therefore are the basis of the generation of CDRs of SST ((Minnett and Corlett, 2012)).

 The Level 1 VIIRS data were obtained from the NOAA CLASS (Comprehensive Large Array-data Stewardship System).
 The native VIIRS granules contain measurements collected within time intervals of about 86 seconds.
 The relatively small size of these granules makes the accumulation of an orbit or a day’s worth of data very ungainly.
 For this reason, groups of four successive granules are concatenated at the NOAA CLASS; these groups are more efficient to handle and thus have been used here.